aptitudetechnology/flask-ssl-backup-app/readme.md

 Simple test flask application for proof of concept of gpg encrypted database backups.
 It retrieves the public key from the ubuntu key server by searching via the e-mail address and giving the option of which key to download.
 The database is encrypted as a gpg file.
+The templates are jinja2.

 To get started git clone this repo and then chmod +x run-flask-backup.py